-The Department of Civil Engineering and Surveying offers programs leading to the degrees of Master of Science, Master of Engineering, and Doctor of Philosophy.
+The Department of Civil Engineering and Surveying offers programs leading to the degrees of Master of Science (M.S.), Master of Engineering (M.E.), and Doctor of Philosophy (Ph.D.) in Civil Engineering (C.E.).
 There are no formal options, but students are able to specialize in structural, construction engineering, environmental/water resources, geotechnical or transportation engineering.